sanriocub/PocketCam/README.md

 # PocketCam

-A portable ESP32 based digital camera with local wireless photo sharing.
+A portable ESP32 based digital camera with local wireless photo sharing

-PocketCam is a handheld camera that captures real photographs on a physical shutter press, saves them to a microSD card, and hosts its own offline Wi-Fi gallery so friends can view and download photos directly from the camera without internet access or any cloud service.
+PocketCam is a handheld camera that captures real photographs on a physical shutter press, saves them to a microSD card, and hosts its own offline Wi-Fi gallery so friends can view and download photos directly from the camera without internet access or any cloud service

 ## Status